 - Geoprocessing tools that you have recently run

-- A list of Toolboxes, which includes system toolboxes and custom toolboxes you have added to your project
+- A list of toolboxes on the Toolboxes tab, which includes system toolboxes and custom toolboxes you have added to your project

-- A list of toolboxes and tools available through your Portal
+- A list of toolboxes and tools available through your portal on the Portal tab

-When you run a geoprocessing tool, an entry is created in the History tab of the Catalog pane.
+When you run a geoprocessing tool, an entry is added under the History tab of the Catalog pane.
 A history entry contains detailed information about the tool, such as all input and output parameters and messages.

 You can connect to and use a number of geoprocessing service tools that are hosted on ArcGIS Online servers.
-These tools are called Ready-To-Use Services, and allow you to run a number of advanced analysis tasks using Esri-curated worldwide data.
+These tools are called Ready To Use tools and allow you to run a number of advanced analysis tasks using Esri-curated worldwide data.
 These services include the following:

-- Routing, drive times, and other street network analysis (http://logistics.arcgis.com/arcgis/services)
+- Routing, drive times, and other street network analysis—http://logistics.arcgis.com/arcgis

-To access the ready to use services, use the Ready To Use Tools gallery in the Analysis ribbon tab, or add an ArcGIS Server user connection to one of the server locations above.
-You must be logged in to an ArcGIS organizational account and have analysis privileges set on your account.
+To access the ready-to-use services, use the Ready To Use Tools gallery on the Analysis ribbon tab, or add an ArcGIS Server connection to one of the server locations above.
+You must be signed in to an ArcGIS organizational account and have analysis privileges set on your account.
 These services use ArcGIS credits.

 A web tool is another kind of geoprocessing tool, that is accessed through an ArcGIS portal.
 A web tool is a portal item that represents a geoprocessing service that is running on an ArcGIS server federated with your portal.
 You can share a tool as a web tool to allow others in your organization to run your analysis through the ArcGIS server.